developerwillz/WilliamTradingview-Indicator/README.md

 # WilliamTradingview-Indicator
-This is a Tradingview Indicator of William, Which clearly shows short-term, long-term, BBI, and Open price and close  price of  high time frame candles in fifteen minute time frames
+This is a Tradingview Indicator of William, Which clearly shows short-term, long-term trend lines, BBI, and open price and close  price of  high timeframe candles in fifteen minute timeframe.